But there are a few rules for getting blue complementary colours right.

 4. Blue and Orange

 Blue and orange are proof that opposites attract.
 The complementary match makes for a dynamic visual, with each shade playing up each other’s intensity.
-For a modern feel, opt for shades of copper, burnt orange or coral with cobalt, turquoise, delft and navy.
+For a modern feel, opt for shades of copper, coral with cobalt, turquoise, delft and navy or burnt orange like this stunning vase.

 5. Blue and White